kunz88/code_war/README.md

 # code_war
-store in a repository all my code war exercise so far
+storing in a repository all my code war exercise done so far